EncodePanda/bp-getting-acquainted-with-lens/chapters/0_Introduction.md

 :t (&)
 }}}

-Here we see that `&` is a simple function application, where instead of providing function name and the argument (as we would normally do)
+Here we see that `&` is a simple function application, where instead of providing function name and the argument (as we would normally do):

 {{{ghci session1
 length [4, 6, 8]
 }}}

-we provide first the argument and then the function name
+we provide first the argument and then the function name:

 {{{ghci session1
 [4, 6, 8] & length
 }}}

-This allow us to change previous call to `name` from
+This allow us to change previous call to `name` from:

 {{{ghci session1
 name oli
 }}}

-to
+to:

 {{{ghci session1
 oli & name
 }}}

-It does not seem much at first, but you can observe that this approach composes nicely when you want to read value of a deeply nested record.
+It does not seem much at first, but you can observe that this approach composes nicely when you want to read the value of a deeply nested record:

 {{{ghci session1
 oli & name & firstName
 }}}

 This resembles dot-like record access that is available in other languages.
-Correctly formated makes accessing deeply nested values a pleasure experience
+Correctly formatted makes accessing deeply nested values a pleasure experience

 ```haskell
 {{ fileSection src/EncodePanda/Lens.hs organizerCountry }}